-(c)(II) Cash and cash equivalents
+(c)(ii) Cash and cash equivalents

-The Company holds bank accounts with an external provider and BOS.
+The Company holds bank accounts with both BOS and an external provider.
 These accounts are held in the Company's name and meet the definition of cash and cash equivalents.
 The use of certain accounts is restricted by a detailed priority of payments set out in the Programme Documentation.
 The cash can only be used to meet certain specific liabilities and is not available to be used with discretion.